googanhiem/lovelace-mushroom-better-sliders/README.md

 It focuses on making the sliders more touch friendly.

-1. Sliders move on half speed when dragged by a finger (easier to hit small values)
+1. Sliders move on reduced speed when dragged by a finger (easier to hit small values)
 2. Sliders can be dragged from any point on the slider (like in iOS Home)
-3. Sliders let you preview your changes (live feedback)
+3. Sliders apply live changes to your devices (except turning them off)
+2. Explicitly makes it easier to hit 1%

+The original lovelace-mushroom has to be disabled for it to work.

 ## Installation